 |Port Elizabeth||18,900 ZAR|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in South Africa earn 7% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in South Africa is 7% on average across all career fields.

 A good and competitive compensation would range anywhere between 17,300 ZAR and 21,700 ZAR.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Gardening / Farming / Fishing in South Africa is ranges from 13,700 ZAR to 21,700 ZAR.
+The base salary for jobs in Gardening / Farming / Fishing in South Africa ranges from 13,700 ZAR to 21,700 ZAR.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023